paylogic/paylogic-jenkins-plugins/README.rst

 ------------------------------------------------

 * Install all .hpi files by uploading them to the Jenkins plugin manager.
     * Ensure you have installed the seperately provided Redis plugin.
     * Also install the Mercurial and Multiple-SCMs plugins from the Jenkins marketplace.
 * Go to Jenkins' global settings page and set:
     * Your redis server
     * Your fogbugz information (you need to get a api token manually)
     * The case to build on a fogbugz trigger (listed under fogbugz settings)
 * Create or edit a build and set the following:
     * Make your build parametrized, and include 'CASE_ID' (and optionally REPO_SUBDIR for MultiSCM) string parameters.
     * (Optional) If you use Multi-SCM, make your repository to merge on have $REPO_SUBDIR as path to checkout in.
+      Do not use '$REPO_SUBDIR' literally as the MultiSCM subfolder parameter.
+This will not work.
+Just make sure the two are the same.
     * (Optional) set a build name like this: 'Case ${ENV, var="CASE_ID"} - Branch ${ENV, var="NODE_ID"} || Build #${BUILD_NUMBER}'
     * Ensure you have the following build steps in this order:
         * Add the 'Perform Gatekeepering' step and check the checkbox
         * Add your build and tests steps
         * Add the 'Perform Upmerging of release branches' step
         * Add the 'Perform a Mercurial Push command' step
     * Under post-build actions add:
         * Add the 'Add fogbugz link to case on build page' action
         * Add the 'Report status to related fogbugz case' action

 Contact